 - Identify all the activities and decisions involved in delivering the change and list them on the left-hand side of the chart in completion order.

 - Identify the key stakeholder roles and list them along the top of the chart.
+This could be extracted from the Stakeholder Identification Log.

 - Complete the cells of the chart identifying who has the responsibility, the accountability and who will be consulted and informed for each task.